MangoBee/blog/content/index.md

 	- Level: Beginner
 	- Length: Medium
 	- Description: it is a outline of list that have structure create by tabs
+- 📅 Website Development: Graph View of linked Notes
+## Test
+this is a line without bullet
+	- Bullet one
+	- Bullet two
+## How to navigate around my blog
+Here in this homepage as a central waypoint where all means of guidances are listed here, including
+- Structures that come along in every pages, which will be found in left/right-sidebar in desktop, and bottom of the page in mobile
+	- Traditional hierarchy folder
+	- Recents Notes
+	- Table of contents
+- non-common structure like
+	- *Tag*: global Tag-list
+	- *Content*: fullscale Subfolder-list
+	- *Upcoming*: sneakpeak on future topics
+	- *ToDo*: *Developement History*
+(Tipps: tag is work like a link that when click, will be redirects to local *Tag-list*)